HAROLD EVELYN SIMPSON 1896–1943

 Married 1927 to Ellen Coope, son John born 22nd April 1928

-Living at The Green, Radcliffe on Trent, with his father John, a police constable, mother Harriett, brothers Cyril born 1895, Claude born 1900, Ralph born 1901, sister Lilian born 1897 and maternal grandmother Harriett Denman.
+Age five living at The Green, Radcliffe on Trent, with his father John, a police constable, mother Harriett, brothers Cyril six, Claude one, Ralph born 1901, sister Lilian, four, and maternal grandmother Harriett Denman.

-Living on Redcliffe Street, Sutton in Ashfield.
-His father is now employed as a coal miner and Harold is a pony driver underground.
-He has another brother Rufus age 4 and a sister Felicia, 8 months.
+Age fifteen living on Redcliffe Street, Sutton in Ashfield.
+His father was employed as a coal miner and Harold was a pony driver underground.
+He had another brother Rufus, four, and a sister Felicia, eight months.
 Harriett had fourteen children and in 1911 only five were surviving.

 Service Number: 37485 (S.L.I.), 16310 and 20453 (S.F.)